Section 11: Safer Recruitment

 They should also be made aware of the organisation’s personnel procedures relating to disciplinary issues and the relevant whistle blowing policy.

 The programme of induction should also include child protection training at a level appropriate to the member of staff’s work with children.
-Senior managers should ensure that their staff are adequately and appropriately supervised and that they have ready access to advice, expertise and management support in all matters relating to safeguarding and child protection.
+Senior managers should ensure that their staff and volunteers are adequately and appropriately supervised and that they have ready access to advice, expertise and management support in all matters relating to safeguarding and child protection.